starnold-redhat/demos/pipelines-and-gitops/SETUP.md

         workspace: shared-data
     ```

-    Now you need to include the new task so it gets created by argo.
-To do this, navigate to config/cicd/base.
-Edit the kustomzation.yaml file, and add in the new task by including `- 04-tasks/update-image-tag.yaml` in the resources section.
-It should look a bit like this.

-    ```
-    - 03-secrets/gitops-webhook-secret.yaml
-    - 03-secrets/webhook-secret-dev-python-devfile.yaml
-    - 04-tasks/update-image-tag.yaml
-    - 04-tasks/deploy-from-source-task.yaml
-    - 04-tasks/set-commit-status-task.yaml
-    ```

     * Now modify the deployment files for the app to pick up the generated image from the pipeline.
 Navigate to environments/dev/apps/app-python-devfile/services/python-devfile/base/config.